sonnyfournier/InvisibleInk/README.md

 ## TODO

- - [ ] Add a BlurrView to CoverView to improve esthetics
  - [ ] Improve and optimize the scratch percentage calculation
  - [ ] Improve the ContentView usage to prevent adding it multiple times
  - [ ] Change "scratch brush size" based on the ContentView size